Stay Connected with CECH

 View full website, including publications and information about current writing projects, at http://sarahstitzlein.wix.com/portfolio

-Sarah M. Stitzlein (Philosophy of Education, Ph.D., University of Illinois, 2005) is Professor of Education and Affiliate Faculty in Philosophy.
-As a philosopher of education, she explores and clarifies key concepts within and purposes of education from the perspective of social and political philosophy.
-She is especially interested in issues of political agency, educating for democracy, and equality in schools.
-She pays special attention to how these issues play out in the intended and unintended curriculum.
+I am a Professor of Education and Affiliate Faculty in Philosophy at the University of Cincinnati.
+As a philosopher of education, I explore and clarify key concepts within and purposes of education from the perspective of social and political philosophy.
+Additionally, I work to uncover problems in education and envision better alternatives.
+I am especially interested in issues of political agency, educating for democracy, and equity in schools.

 - Philosophy of Education, Ph.D., University of Illinois, Urbana-Champaign, 2005.